infiniteflight/infiniteflight-docs/flying-guide/descent-to-landing/holding.md

 Step 2

-: If when joining, the aircraft is approaching the Holding Fix at a "steep" angle (e.g. more than 30 degrees either side of the Inbound Holding Axis), you may need to adjust you initial turn for the Outbound Leg to compensate for this.
-Below is an an example of what may be required:
+: If when joining, the aircraft is approaching the Holding Fix at a "steep" angle (e.g. more than 30 degrees either side of the Inbound Holding Axis), you may need to adjust your initial turn for the Outbound Leg to compensate for this.
+Below is an example of what may be required: